PAL Publishers and PAL membership

 If you are currently a PAL member and you don’t see your publisher on the dropdown list, enter the name of your publisher in the “Other Publisher” field.
 Complete and save the information.
 Your membership level will still be PAL.
 As long as you have one PAL book listed, your membership will not change from PAL.

-Can I recommend my publisher for PAL status?
+Can I recommend a publisher for PAL status?

 Yes!
-If your publisher meets the PAL Guidelines listed above, you may recommend them for PAL status.
+If a publisher meets the PAL Guidelines listed above, you may recommend them for PAL status.

 Before you recommend a publisher for PAL, please review our current list of PAL publishers.

 If your publisher is not found on the current list, please complete the PAL Inquiry Form.
 The SCBWI PAL Inquiry committee will research the publisher for possible inclusion in our list.
 PAL publisher reviews may take up to 45 business days to complete.
 If you do not receive a reply after 45 business days, please contact the PAL Inquiry committee.
-There is no guarantee that any publisher will be granted PAL status, and publishers that no longer meet the requirements may be removed from PAL status.
+There is no guarantee that any publisher will be granted PAL status.
+SCBWI may remove a publisher from PAL status at any time if it finds the publisher no longer meets PAL requirements.